samueldsingh/data-engineering/sql/2-basic-operations.md

 2. INSERT INTO <TABLE_NAME> SELECT (*/LIST OF COLUMNS) FROM TABLE_NAME;

-Certainly!
 Here are examples of the given SQL commands:

 1. `CREATE TABLE <TABLE_NAME> AS (SELECT (*/LIST OF COLUMNS) FROM TABLE_NAME);`